 Who can go

-Beyond those places, Hawaii is following CDC guidelines, meaning those who have been in Brazil, China, the European Schengen Area, Iran, Ireland, South Africa, India and the United Kingdom in the past 14 days will be denied entry.
-Travelers from all other countries must undergo a 10-day quarantine.
-Check the Safe Travels Hawai'i site for details as the situation evolves.
+Through November 7, Hawaii will be still following CDC guidelines, meaning those who have been in Brazil, China, the European Schengen Area, Iran, India, Ireland, South Africa and the United Kingdom in the past 14 days will be denied entry.
 All tourists must also complete a Safe Travels Hawaii form, and many will need to undergo a health screening on arrival.
-A couple of islands also require a second Covid-19 test upon arrival.

 What are the restrictions?

-Currently, all travelers must either undergo a 10-day quarantine or -- if traveling from a handful of countries (listed above) -- avoid quarantine by presenting a negative test from a "trusted partner," a list of which can be found on the Hawaii Covid-19 website.
+Currently, travelers must either undergo a 10-day quarantine or -- if traveling from a handful of countries (listed above) -- avoid quarantine by presenting a negative test from a "trusted partner," a list of which can be found on the Hawaii Covid-19 website.
+Fully vaccinated domestic travelers can still bypass pre-travel testing and quarantine.

 For air travelers 5 and older entering Hawaii from abroad, getting a test from one of Hawaii's approved Trusted Testing Partners will be particularly important because some tests accepted under the US testing entry requirement that went into effect in January would not allow travelers to bypass Hawaii's quarantine.

-On June 15, all restrictions on inter-county travel were lifted, meaning no pre-travel testing or quarantining will be needed for travel between the Hawaiian islands.
+All restrictions on intercounty travel remain lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

 What's the Covid situation?

-With only about 37,170 cases and 507 deaths reported as of June 18, Hawaii has seen relatively low Covid numbers compared with other US states.
-Strict lockdown measures were put in place in March 2020 to ensure that the islands were not overwhelmed.
+With almost 82,000 cases and 857 deaths reported as of October 15, Hawaii has seen relatively low Covid numbers compared with other US states.
+It's had the some of strictest lockdown and travel measures of any state.

 What can visitors expect?

 Some restrictions can vary by island, but masks are no longer required outside on a statewide basis.
 However, mask wearing is highly recommended when in a large group outdoors.
-And the indoor mask mandate remains unchanged.
+Indoors, masks are required in public indoor settings unless you're eating and drinking.

 Our recent coverage

 What's it like traveling to Hawaii during the pandemic?
-CNN's Brekke Fletcher wrote about her experience here.
+Read about a recent experience here.